 Please note: a mask is not a replacement for other measures such as staying home when ill and handwashing.

 Ensure employees have instruction on how to properly wear masks and other applicable personal protective equipment.

 Encourage your employees to get vaccinated

-Anyone 12 years and older is welcome to walk into any of our clinics for their first dose of COVID-19 immunization.
+Anyone five years and older is eligible for their first dose of COVID-19 immunization.
 All Fraser Health residents are welcome, including those without personal health numbers, vulnerable people and/or people who are not residents of B.C.
 Find a clinic location here.

 Don’t let employees come to work sick

 Having employees miss even a day of work can have a major impact on your business.
 However, the cost of having one employee stay home when they are sick is much lower than having your entire workforce end up sick with COVID-19 or other infectious diseases, or stuck in self-isolation.